Axion Searches with Two Superconducting Radio-frequency Cavities: Introduction

-Several axion searches based on SRF cavities have been proposed~\cite{Sikivie:2010fa, Berlin:2019ahk, Janish:2019dpr, Bogorad:2019pbu} and are related to our work.
-In~\cite{Sikivie:2010fa} and~\cite{Berlin:2019ahk} a similar receiver cavity setup was proposed for a resonant search for axion dark matter in the GHz and the kHz range respectively and a broadband DM search was proposed in~\cite{Berlin:2020vrk}.
+Several axion searches based on SRF cavities have been proposed~\cite{Sikivie:2010fa, Berlin:2019ahk,Lasenby:2019prg,Janish:2019dpr, Bogorad:2019pbu} and are related to our work.
+In~\cite{Sikivie:2010fa} and~\cite{Berlin:2019ahk,Lasenby:2019prg} a similar receiver cavity setup was proposed for a resonant search for axion dark matter in the GHz and the kHz range respectively and a broadband DM search was proposed in~\cite{Berlin:2020vrk}.
 LSW searches test the existence of the ALP as a degree of freedom, without requiring it to make up the dark matter, and are thus complementary.
-Our axion production using two modes is similar to that of~\cite{Janish:2019dpr, Bogorad:2019pbu}.
-In~\cite{Janish:2019dpr} the conversion back to a photon occurs in an auxiliary toroidal magnetic field.
+Our LSW proposal shares feature with~\cite{Janish:2019dpr} and~\cite{Bogorad:2019pbu} in which the axion is searched for irrespective of dark matter.
+Indeed, the axion production discussed here using two modes is similar to these works.
+In~\cite{Janish:2019dpr} the conversion back to photon occurs in an auxiliary toroidal magnetic field and then gets transferred to be amplified in an empty cavity.
+The additional toroidal magnet and pick-up loop would need to be of high quality, to avoid introduction of losses.
+In comparison to this work, our proposal does not require the additional conversion region, simplifying the design.
 In~\cite{Bogorad:2019pbu} a single cavity is used and the signal mode is a third mode within the axion-producing cavity, satisfying~$\omega_\mathrm{signal}=2\omega_{0}\pm\omega_1$.
-Each of these methods presents its own challenges, as already identified in~\cite{Sikivie:2010fa}, and should be studied experimentally.
-These include the mitigation of the nonlinear effects that may lead to leakages of power from a spectator to the signal mode.
-This may be especially challenging if the signal frequency is at or near an integer combination of spectator modes~\cite{Bogorad:2019pbu, Berlin:2020vrk}, which is avoided here.
+Here a major challenge is the mitigation of the nonlinear effects that may lead to leakages of power from a spectator to the signal mode, particularly since the signal mode is at a harmonic of excited modes (as in \cite{Bogorad:2019pbu, Berlin:2020vrk}) or near it (as in ~\cite{Berlin:2019ahk,Lasenby:2019prg}).
+In our proposal, the large separation, of order GHz, between the pump and signal modes may assist in this noise mitigation.
+Each of these theoretically proposed methods presents its own challenges and should be studied experimentally.

 This paper is organized as follows.
 In Section~\ref{sec:review} we review the dynamics of electromagnetism coupled to an axion-like particle.
 In Section~\ref{sec:setup} we discuss our setup and estimate the axion production and signal rate.
 In Section~\ref{sec:reach} we estimate the reach of the setup and discuss some potential backgrounds and in Section~\ref{sec:conclusions} we conclude.